|On This Page:|

 Women In a New Land: Film Screening.
 With Monika & Mai.
 May 5, 5.30-7.30pm.
 Join us for the screening of this film featuring the lives of four spouses who came to Stanford to accompany their husbands.
 Created and filmed by Maria Vaccaro, herself a spouse from Belgium, the film illustrates the many challenges faced by women (with and without children) whose lives and careers are interrupted by this international experience.
 After the screening, share your impressions during an informal discussion with Monika & Mai, who will be there to share their experiences of what it was like to come to Stanford for them.
 Light refreshments will be served.
 Free.

-Work Panel Discussion.
+Work Panel & Networking.
 With Magdalena Bull.
-DATE & TIME TBD.
+Monday, April 27th, 4.45-7.30pm.
 Come and listen to how people in our community have found work.
 The event will start with a brief introduction on how to apply for your work permit.
 Then we will be joined by men and women who have found work here in the Bay Area and who will share their job hunting strategies and experiences with you.
 We will end the evening with a networking hour.
 Refreshments will be served.
 Come with your notebooks and questions for this informal evening at the I-Center.
 Free.
 Email Magdalena with questions firstname.lastname@example.org

 Bollywood Fusion Dance Workshops.
 With Srishti Goyal & Harsha Jain.
 Mondays, 5.00-6.00pm, Apr 27, May 4, May 18, Jun 1.
 Bollywood fusion is what I like to call an "Indian Spin" on the international dance styles like jazz, theatre, dance hall, hip-hop, Latin, Salsa.
 These styles are made Bollywood by adding a flavor of "thumka" and "jhatka" to them and performing them on some Desi Beats.
 Each song has its own feel and its own style associated with it.
 The class will have a choreographed stretching session, some basic techniques as well as a little bit of "across the floor" technique.
 We will also focus on actual choreography.
 Free.
 Contact Srishti to sign up email@example.com